If you’d like to increase your happiness, then this devotion explores 8 Bible verses about what God says it takes for a person to be happy.

 So it is wise to ask God for revelation if you lack restraint in any area.

 Finally, scripture says that you are happy when you keep the law.
 Jesus fulfilled every requirement under the old covenant.
 But Romans 13:10 tells us what we do to keep the law in the new covenant: “Love does no harm to a neighbor; therefore love is the fulfillment of the law.”

 You are happier when you love people.
 Again, we are called to love our neighbor as ourselves.
 So you can only love your neighbor to the degree that you love yourself.
 And you can only love yourself when you can receive God’s love for you and believe the truth of your identity in Him.

 In summary, you can see the pattern for God’s way to happiness.
-Again, none of these are dependent upon your outward circumstances, but on your inward decision of the heart daily:
+Again, none of these are dependent upon your outward circumstances, but on your inward decision of the heart daily.
+To summarize:

 Attend to these principles each day consistently and greater happiness will be yours!

 Be blessed in Health, Healing, and Wholeness,

 Take Back Your Temple